 With the help of LCCC and its Students Accelerating in Learning (SAIL) program, Pratt, 20, has pursued that calling of becoming a nurse with gusto.

-“The SAIL program helped me when I needed it most,” says Pratt of the program that provides tuition assistance and advising services to qualifying students from low-income households.
+“The SAIL program helped me when I needed it most,” says Pratt of the program that provides tuition assistance and advising services to qualifying students.

 Driven to succeed